fxchen/frankc/2014 October/learning-frontend-software.md

 ## The Basics

 I have sent various emails to friends who want to learn web development.
 HOWEVER, my results over the past 10 years show about 75% who want to learn web development actually want to do something quite different.
-They want to build a web presense and register a domain name.
-To complete this section, you'll need a web browser and at least two hours to set up a web presense and do some reading.
+They want to build a web presence and register a domain name.
+To complete this section, you'll need a web browser and at least two hours to set up a web presence and do some reading.

 If this is your goal, you should use a site generator that lets you share your site without touching any code.
 Use **one** of the following site generators to get started: